fever324/NLP-Projects/Project4/report.md

 *Sheldon: Thailand has had the fork since the latter half of the nineteenth century.
 Interestingly they don’t actually put the fork in their mouth, they use it to put the food on a spoon which then goes into their mouth.* **\<lp,3>**

 ### 4. Methods and System Development
+#### 4.1 Preprocessing
+The first thing we should think about in our system is the analysing scope.
+Treating each individual plot as an analysing part is resonable.
+In other words, we only consider the relationship between sentences within a plot while evaluating humor levels.

+Thus, the preprocessing part is straightforward.
+First, we let turkers split one episode into multiple plots basing on the information appears in the show.
+For example, like The Big Bang Theory, there is a cut scene between two plots.
+What we need the turkers do is to divide the scripts into several parts basing on the time when cut scene is showing.
+Second, we will ignore those plots with very few dialogues, e.g. less than three senteces.
+At last, we will let the turkers make judgement on the scripts about how they think the humor levels is.

+#### 4.2 Model Training

 ### 5. Implementation
 ### 6. Evaluation
 ### 7. Anything else